For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The London School of Economics and Political Science (LSE) has never finished outside the top five in CUG's UK university rankings.
 And this year it's third, taking the number one spot in London.

 The university's list of famous alumni is also pretty impressive.
-It's played host to the likes of Mick Jagger and Sir David Attenborough.
+It's played host to the likes of Mick Jagger and David Attenborough.
 Plus, the former Prime Minister, Clement Attlee, was a lecturer there.

-9. University of Cambridge
+9. University of Oxford

 While the exact date of formation is unknown, the University of Oxford is widely considered to be the oldest in the English-speaking world.
 In fact, there's evidence of teaching as far back as 1096.